 The owners of Eeyore’s cottage have managed to achieve something very special – mixing the old with the new – to create a warm, welcoming holiday home that actually feels like home.

 A Mini Break Linked to A.A.
 Milne Is a Must

-For us, whilst we initially booked a stay at Eeyore’s Cottage because of the link to one of my all-time-favourite characters, Winnie the Pooh, we also wanted to stay somewhere relaxing.
-It is so easy to get mixed up in modern day living that we forget the importance of spending quality time together.
+For us, whilst we initially booked a stay at Eeyore’s Cottage because of the link to one of my all-time favorite characters, Winnie the Pooh, we also wanted to stay somewhere relaxing.
+It is so easy to get mixed up in modern-day living that we forget the importance of spending quality time together.
 Eeyore’s cottage offered us a slice of the good life.
 Not only was it remote, phone signal was limited which meant that we had no choice but to spend our days reading, chatting and wandering around the wonderful countryside.